codenotary/immudb/docs/get-started/user-quickstart-with-immudb-and-immuclient.md

 # User quickstart with immudb and immuclient

 {% hint style="info" %}
-To learn interactively and to get started with immudb from the command line and with programming languages, visit the immudb Playground at [https://play.codenotary.com](https://play.codenotary.com)
+To learn interactively and to get started with immudb from the command line and with various programming languages, visit the immudb Playground at [https://play.codenotary.com](https://play.codenotary.com)
 {% endhint %}

 ### Getting immudb running <a href="#getting-immudb-running" id="getting-immudb-running"></a>

-You may download the immudb binary from [the latest releases on Github (opens new window)](https://github.com/codenotary/immudb/releases/latest).
+You may download the immudb binary from [the latest releases on Github (opens in new window)](https://github.com/codenotary/immudb/releases/latest).
 Once you have downloaded immudb, rename it to **`immudb`**, make sure to mark it as executable, then run it.
 The following example shows how to obtain v1.0 for linux amd64:

 ```bash
 wget https://github.com/vchain-us/immudb/releases/download/v1.0.0/immudb-v1.0.0-linux-amd64